Kintyre/jmespath/README.md

 A few takeaways:

- * The static output makes it easy for of subsequent processing with additional `jmespath` or `spath` commands
+ * The static output makes it easy for subsequent processing with additional `jmespath` or `spath` commands
- * Prefix and suffix approaches allow for all fields to be easily grouped with other wildcard capable search commands (there are many of them.)
+ * Prefix and suffix approaches allow fields to be easily grouped with other wildcard capable search commands.
 For example:  `stats values(color.*) as color.* by ...`, and they can all be cleaned up all at once using `| fields - color.*`.
 This technique helps when taming exotic or erratic json objects.
  * The behavior of `output=*` is generally similar to `spath` behavior however jmespath output only unwraps a single level.
 That is  `{ "a": { "b": { "c": 1}}}` would return as `a.b`=`{"c":1}` for `jmespath`, where as `spath` would return `a.b.c` = `1`.
 While this may seem less-helpful for this simple scenario, it's a feature!
 Because consider what happens when `c` is a complex JSON object, rather than the number 1.
 (And if you'd prefer to get `a.b.c`, then just use `spath`.)

+### Other notes

+In wildcared mode, if a non-hash object is returned by your expression, then the output field will contain the word `anononymous` instead of a key name.
+This seemed like a better option than dropping the data or using the literal `output` values, since it contains a `*` character.

-Not shown above is that the `jmsepath` search command will attempt to sanitize key names that are inappropriate for Splunk field names.
+The `jmsepath` search command will attempt to sanitize key names that are inappropriate for Splunk field names.
 This could result in data loss (if your data contains both the keys "My Field" and "My-Field" in the same hash) and things like dots (`.`) in your field name could be handled in ways that aren't idea.
 If you have thoughts on how to do it better, feel free to send bug reports and feature requests!
 Pull requests welcome!

 ## What is this JMESPath?